Master of Nursing Practice (Preregistration) (4785)

-This program is subject to ANMAC accreditation and NMBA approval.
+This program is ANMAC accredited and has NMBA approval.

 The focus of this program is to prepare graduates with specialised knowledge and skills for professional practice, research, further learning and eligibility to apply for registration throughout Australia as a registered nurse (Division 1).
 Using a primary health care framework, students study the application of physical and behavioural sciences to nursing; inquiry and evidence-based practice principles and utilisation within nursing; nursing care of individuals, families and groups from diverse backgrounds across the lifespan.
 The acquisition of nursing knowledge and skills occurs initially in campus-based simulated clinical practice settings and consolidation occurs as students undertake clinical placements in a variety of health care settings.

 The Master of Nursing Practice (Preregistration) is offered as a two-year program commencing with an intensive, full-time subject of study in the Summer Session that supports student transition into two years of full-time study.
 Students will not be eligible for recognition of prior learning (RPL).

 Prospective students should be aware that full disclosure of any issues of impairment or misconduct is a declaration requirement when applying for registration as a registered nurse.
 An English language skills registration standard is also applicable to all students applying for registration: